pictographer/pages/resume.markdown

 *Skills:* Common Lisp

-## Learning Research and Development CenterLearning Research and Development Center
+## Learning Research and Development Center
+An interdisciplinary research laboratory applying the latest computing technologies to learning and education

 ### Research Programmer
 1985 - 1988 · 3 yrs